-Difference Between Day trading Vs Swing trading
+Difference Between Day trading vs Swing trading

 What is Day Trading?

 Day trading is buying and selling any security in a single trading day.
 For example, buying stock in the morning and selling the same stock in the afternoon.
 Day trading can be done in any marketplace, but it is a common phenomenon in the stock market and Foreign Exchange (Forex) market.
+It is also called intraday trading.

 Generally, day trading is a highly skilled job and it is well funded as well.
 Day traders can leverage amount for short term trading to capitalize any small change in price.
 Day trading is done in highly liquid stocks and currencies.
 Day trading involves making multiple trades on daily basis.
 Even though every trader has his own strategy, generally pivot level, moving average, trend lines are used for taking buy or short call.